Science fiction: Film

 The original Planet of the Apes movie, directed by Franklin J. Schaffner and based on the 1963 French novel La Planète des Singes by Pierre Boulle, was also released in 1968.
 The film vividly depicts a post-apocalyptic world in which intelligent apes dominate humans.
 The film received both popular and critical acclaim.

-In 1977, George Lucas began the Star Wars series with the film later called "Star Wars: Episode IV – A New Hope."
+In 1977, George Lucas began the Star Wars series with the eponymous 1977 film.
 The series, often called a space opera, became a worldwide popular culture phenomenon and the third-highest-grossing film series of all time.